canalplus/rx-player/doc/api/Basic_Methods/seekTo.md

 - `relative`: seek relatively to the current position

-- `position`: seek to the given absolute position (equivalent to `player.getVideoElement().currentTime = newPosition`)
+- `position`: seek to the given absolute position (equivalent to what you would give to `player.getVideoElement().currentTime = newPosition`)

 - `wallClockTime`: seek to the given wallClock position, as returned by